maplibre/maplibre-gl-js-docs/docs/pages/example/data-driven-lines.md

 ---
 title: Style lines with a data-driven property
-description: Creating a visualization with a data expression for [`line-color`](/mapbox-gl-js/style-spec#paint-line-line-color).
+description: Create a visualization with a data expression for line-color.
 topics:
   - Layers
 thumbnail: data-driven-lines